Raymond Martini: Censorship of the Talmud

 In March 1264, he was commissioned, with the Bishop of Barcelona, Raymond of Penyafort, and two other Dominicans, Arnau de Segarra and Pere Gener, to examine the Hebrew manuscripts and books which the Jews, by order of the king, were to submit to them, and to cancel passages deemed offensive to the Christian religion.
 This is the first instance of Dominican censorship of the Talmud in Spain.

 Their report was not severe, however, since Martí declared that many passages were confirmatory of the truth of Christianity, and that the Talmud should not be burned entirely (Pugio Fidei, ii.14, §8).

 Polemic literature

-Martí was the author of two anti-Jewish books, one of which, the Capistrum Judaeorum, first published in 1990.
-His refutation of the Koran is lost.
+Martí was the author of two anti-Jewish books, one of which, the Capistrum Judaeorum, written in 1267, was first published in 1990.
+His refutation of the Koran is found in the work "De Secta Machometi".